-If you were to take advantage of this, it could make sense to wait a bit longer.
-American is counting all flight activity through the end of February 2022 for the purposes of 2021 status.
+If you were to take advantage of this, it could make sense to wait until the end of the month, to see if you have any more opportunities to earn Loyalty points in the traditional way, since this buy up offer is still valid even after the qualification year ends.
 I’d only recommend taking advantage of this if you’re sure you won’t be able to earn the status you’re hoping for otherwise.

 What’s the cost to buy AAdvantage elite status?